Thesis info for Cyber Security students

 Based on the student's performance at the defence the reviewer may change the recommended grade.

 The reviewer will receive a copy of the thesis about two-three weeks before the final/hard university deadline for submitting the thesis.
 The reason for this is that typically reviewers point out the typos and small factual mistakes that can be fixed in short time (about a week).
-The student will receive the review 1-2 weeks before the final university deadline and therefore is able to address some of the comments before submitting the final version.
+The student will receive the review one week before the final submission deadline and therefore is able to address some of the comments before submitting the final version.
 The student can also still decide not to submit the thesis this round, but rather work on improving the quality and then submit an improved version in the next defence period.

 Before a student can proceed to the thesis defence, they have to declare the thesis topic in OIS and get approval from their supervisor.
 Please pay careful attention to the OIS declaration deadline, as without this you will not be permitted to attend the defence.
 If you will defend your thesis in Tartu University, then you should do your OIS declaration to their systems according to their deadlines.